 Just a few short years ago, the Commonwealth was a red state where a marijuana offense could get you sent to the penitentiary for years.
 But, in 2020, the legislature passed a decrim bill, which the Governor signed.

-Wasting no time in 2021, the Senate and the House of Delegates, known as the General Assembly, moved ahead with legalization bills - Senate Bill 1406 and HB 2312 - that were passed on February 5: 23-15 in the Senate and 55-42 in the House.
+Wasting no time in 2021, the Senate and the House of Delegates, known as the General Assembly, moved ahead with legalization bills - Senate Bill 1406 and HB 2312 - that were passed on February 5.
 On January 20, a Senate panel voted 4-3 to advance the legislation.

-A compromise bill passed both chambers on February 27: 48-43 in the House and 20-19 in the Senate.
+A compromise bill passed both chambers on February 27.
 Not one Republican voted for marijuana legalization.
-The legislation now goes to Gov. Northam, who's promised to sign it.

-Thnks to Northam and the Democratic majority in Richmond, Virginia now joins 17 other states that have legalized recreational or adult-use cannabis.
-No Republicans voted in favor.
+Thanks to Northam and the Democratic majority in Richmond, Virginia now joins 17 other states that have legalized recreational or adult-use cannabis.

 On Election Day, voters passed legalization in Arizona, Montana, New Jersey and South Dakota.
 In South Dakota, the amendment has been been overturned by a circuit court judge.
 It's being appealed to the Supreme Court.